orinwalker/HackerNewsChallenge/README.md

 # Hacker News Challenge
 This code is built with ASP.NET Core and Angular
+## Purpose of Website
+This website is designed to use the Hacker News API, to return today's stories
 * Please ensure you have restored packages before you run by running:
 ``` dotnet restore ```
 * Or you can this command to restore packages within Visual Studio.
 Choose Tools->Nuget Package Manager->Package Manager console from the menu.
 Then run this command and the Package Manager prompt: